-The Eastman extension center provides courses for the GMC students in Dodge County and surrounding counties.
+The Eastman extension center provides courses for GMC students in Dodge and surrounding counties.
 The center is located at 615 2nd Avenue, next to the Ocmulgee Regional Library.
-Classes are offered from 8:00 a.m. to 8:00 p.m., Monday through Thursday.
+Classes are offered from 3:00 p.m. to 8:00 p.m., Monday through Thursday.
 Eastman students, faculty, and staff have full access to library resources from the main campus and are supported by the Warner Robins Campus Library Associate.